CodeRabbit alternative

 What Veriploy covers on top

-Veriploy looks beyond the single pull request at the whole repository and its environment, with a human who prioritises.
+I look beyond the single pull request at the whole repository and its environment, and I prioritise as a human.
 That adds exactly the points the tool layer cannot deliver:

 • CVE triage: assessing and ranking known vulnerabilities in dependencies